About Support for Chromium Embedded Framework

 Known issues

-When you close your tested CEF application, it can exit unexpectedly.
+When you close your tested CEF application, depending on the type of tested application, it can exit unexpectedly.

 Via script injection (Legacy)